Margin Trading: The Way to Amplifies Your Buying

 Interest

-Margin trading isn’t free; you must pay interest on the borrowed funds.
+You must pay interest on the borrowed funds.
 The interest rate can vary depending on the broker and market conditions, typically ranging from 4.75% to 12%.
 You must pay interest regardless of how well or poorly your investments perform.

 Violent Liquidation